FAQ

 Bottom Line

 ALGO does not permanently belong to either the trend or mean-reversion camp.
-Its behavior is regime-dependent, and the key edge comes from identifying which mode currently dominates.
+Its behavior is environment-dependent, and the key edge comes from identifying which mode currently dominates.